 0808 808 3555 (Mon-Fri, 9am-5pm)

-provides information, advice, and signposting for unpaid carers across Ealing.
-Services include benefits advice, help with form-filling, referral to services, peer support groups, FREE counselling, a carers’ forum, coffee mornings, legal advice and reduced price holistic therapies.
+Ealing Carers Centre provides information, advice, and signposting for unpaid carers across Ealing.
+Services include benefits advice, help with form-filling, referral to services, peer support groups, free counselling, a carers’ forum, coffee mornings, legal advice and reduced price holistic therapies.
+The Ealing Carers trust also have a dedicated young carers worker who can offer one to one support to young carers.

 Ealing Carers Centre